Cadet Leader Course – CLC

 Air Assault Training

 Successful completion of this course allows the cadet to wear the Air Assault Badge.
 Requirements for selection are the same as for Airborne training.
 This 10-day school is designed to teach air assault skills and procedures, improve basic leadership skills, and instill the Air Assault spirit.
 During the course, cadets face such challenges as an obstacle course, physical training, rappelling, troop ladder, rigging and sling loading, road marches, and evaluations.
-The cadet may attend the Air Assault course at Schofield Barracks, Hawaii or Fort Campbell, Kentucky.
+The cadet may attend the Air Assault course at Fort Campbell, Kentucky or other satellite training sites.

 After attending Air Assault school, Cadet Hett had this to say: “The Air Assault training course is a 10 day course that when complete allows a soldier to wear a badge symbolizing their knowledge of the material and their accomplishment of passing the course.
 This past July, I enrolled in the Air Assault course in Fort Benning, Georgia.
 While their I learned how to properly sling load different containers from different helicopters, rappel from UH-60’s, and most importantly how to interact with other cadets and NCO’s from around the nation.